api testing

 Scope defining is the very first phase with which API testing process begins which involves a complete understanding of the functioning of the API, the following information is collected as part of this process:

 An API testing process should begin with a well-defined scope of the objective of the program which also requires a full knowledge of the API’s desired functionality.
-Some questions that testers should consider include:

 Read More